Sichuan-Style Grass-Fed Beef Chili

 Happy Lunar New Year!

-Once I moved to NYC, I started celebrating Chinese New Year by cooking (and eating) traditional “good luck” dishes.
+For many years, I celebrated Chinese New Year by cooking (and eating) traditional “good luck” dishes, often shared with friends.
 It was fun.
 And it took place in the winter, the time of year I most craved Chinese food.
-But, after being diagnosed with Hashimoto’s 7 years ago, I stopped.
-I seldom cook Chinese food now.
-And I almost never eat Chinese restaurant food.
+But, after being diagnosed with Hashimoto’s thyroiditis in 2013, I stopped.
+I no longer cook Chinese food using commercially available Chinese condiments..
+And I avoid eating Chinese restaurant food full-stop.

-For someone with Hashimoto’s, Chinese food can be a landmine of food triggers…soy and wheat/gluten are the big ones.
-These foods wreak havoc on the thyroid.
+If you have thyroid dysfunction, commercially prepared Chinese food can be a landmine of hormone-disrupting triggers, including soy, wheat, gluten, sugar and excess sodium.
+These foods wreak havoc on the thyroid—and blood pressure!
 Most Chinese dishes call for soy sauce, which contains both wheat and gluten.
-Popular Chinese condiments—like oyster sauce, hoisin sauce, black bean garlic sauce or chili garlic sauce—used to flavor dishes are also problematic.
-Not only do they contain soy sauce, wheat (and gluten), other ingredients include corn starch, artificial colors, highly processed and inflammatory oils (like soybean oil), and sugar is usually a starring ingredient.
-Chinese restaurant food is often spiked with MSG (monosodium glutamate), a neurotoxin; MSG leaves me with a blinding headache and dry mouth.
+Popular Chinese condiments used to flavor dishes—like oyster sauce, hoisin sauce, black bean garlic sauce or chili garlic sauce—are also problematic.
+Not only do they contain soy sauce, wheat (and gluten), other ingredients include corn starch, artificial colors, highly processed and inflammatory seed oils (like soybean oil), and sugar in various forms, including high fructose corn syrup..
+Chinese restaurant food is almost always spiked with MSG (monosodium glutamate), a food additive with potential adverse neurotoxic effect.
+I feel the effects of MSG immediately or shortly after consuming: a blinding headache, heart palpitations and cotton mouth.
+MSG has been linked with obesity, metabolic disorders, neurotoxic effects as well as detrimental effects on the reproductive organs (1).

 That said, Chinese food in its purest, most unadulterated form, can be amazing.
 It starts with fresh, seasonal, quality ingredients.

-This year, the stand-out dish on our Chinese New Year menu was a Sichuan-style grass-fed beef chili (no beans!).
+This Chinese New Year, the stand-out dish we savored was a Sichuan-style grass-fed beef chili (no beans!).

 The flavors crackle and keep you going back for more!
-Sichuan peppercorn, with its woodsy-citrus notes and “numbing” piquancy, along with jalapeno, habanero, fresh ginger and red chili spice, come together in a delicious chili that, literally, EXPLODES with flavor!
-This chili is perfect winter comfort food.
-Serve over buckwheat grits.
+Sichuan peppercorn, with its woodsy-citrus notes and “numbing” piquancy, along with Serrano chilis, fresh ginger and red chili spice, come together in a delicious chili that, literally, EXPLODES with flavor!
+This chili is perfect winter comfort food that will nourish you through snowstorms and sub-zero temperatures!.
+Serve over buckwheat grits, zoodles or organic jasmine rice.

 1 tablespoon of unrefined organic coconut oil